Academic Prerequisites

 The descriptors provided for the prerequisites are only some of the factors considered to determine if a course is acceptable to meet a prerequisite.
 When fulfilling these prerequisites with course work from your college or university, there may be differences in the names of courses, the number of courses you are required to take, and the number of units you must complete.

-The only absolute way to ensure that you are taking course work that will meet these prerequisites is to only take course work approved by the Office of Student and Curricular Affairs.
+The only absolute way to ensure that you are taking course work that will meet these prerequisites is to only take course work approved by the Office of Student Affairs.

 How to verify prerequisite course work